 Do Weighted Blankets Work For Adults Trying To Get Better Sleep?

 As mentioned, the body produces more serotonin when light pressure is applied to various parts of the body during deep-pressure touch therapy.
-Serotonin in the body is later converted into melatonin that makes people drowsy when it’s time for bed.
+Serotonin is the body is later converted into melatonin that makes people tired when it’s time for bed.
 The more serotonin produced results in higher amounts of melatonin later on.

 Weighted Blankets For Insomnia = Serotonin

-While you’re familiar with other bodily systems such as the digestive, circulatory and endocrine systems.
-The nervous system meanwhile is further divided into what’s called the parasympathetic, sympathetic and enteric systems.
-These systems basically regulate the other bodily systems when the body is at rest.
-The parasympathetic system stimulates the activities such as sexual arousal, urination, defecation and salivation.
+While you’re familiar with other bodily systems such as the digestive, circulatory, and endocrine systems.
+The nervous system meanwhile is further divided into what’s called the parasympathetic, sympathetic, and enteric systems.
+These systems regulate the other bodily systems when the body is at rest.
+The parasympathetic system stimulates the activities such as sexual arousal, urination, defecation, and salivation.
 The enteric governs the gastrointestinal tract while the sympathetic is responsible for our fight-or-flight response.
 One can imagine what happens should these peripheral nervous systems suffer an imbalance due to anxiety and stress.

-The fight-or flight response for example, if activated by increases stress for example, an important interview the next day, triggers the production of adrenaline.
+The fight-or-flight response, for example, is activated by increases stress, an important interview the next day triggers the production of adrenaline.
 And we probably all know what that means, an increase in energy.
 There’s also the production of cortisol which triggers a nervous reaction or flight response which only adds to the person’s accompanying anxiety.
-Instead of resting, the mind is very much active worrying and the body is itching to do something.
-As for the other two systems, the body could experience an urge to excrete, become nauseated, constipated or suffer bouts of reflux, all of which are not conducive to resting.
+Instead of resting, the mind is very much active worrying, and the body is itching to do something.
+As for the other two systems, the body could experience an urge to excrete, become nauseated, constipated or suffer bouts of reflux, all of which are not conducive to rest.